LuizAraujo2020/swiftui-app-fructus/README.md

 - [x] How to create a data model and fetch data using Swift language
 - [x] Learn how to use the new Link View in SwiftUI 2.0
 - [x] Learn how to use the new Goup Box View in SwiftUI 2.0 Learn how to use the new
 - [x] Disclosure View in SwiftUI 2.0 How to display views dynamically in a List View with a loop
+- [x] How to set up a new iOS project with the new SwiftUI App Life Cycle
+- [x] How to develop a unique Onboarding screen
+- [x] How to use the new AppStorage in SwiftUI
+- [x] How to save and load data using UserDefaults
+- [x] How to create custom Views with SwiftUI
+- [x] How to retrieve local data using Structs in Swift programming language
+- [x] How to display multiple Views automatically with ForEach loop
+- [x] How to use scroll view, horizontal view, and vertical view containers
+- [x] How to create an outstanding Settings view
+- [x] How to add Icons to the App
+- [x] How to use the improved Canvas and Previews in Xcode
+- [x] How to test the iOS app in Xcode Simulator
+- [x] Get familiar with the new Xcode

 UI & UX
 - [x] Outstanding graphics